Fabric inspection: Procedure

 Quality control in textiles is to inspect whether a manufactured material meets the specifications set by the buyers.
 It is a broader aspect that includes the quality of the final product and the encompassing materials, for example, yarn and fabric.
 Fabric quality addresses fabric-related issues.
 Fabric inspection is a step of visual examination apart from the performance criteria; It finds various flaws and irregularities.
 Accordingly, it grades the fabrics as per quality level, fabric weight, shading color, number, and size of the defects.
 In addition to ensuring the quality of the garment, fabric inspection also helps manufacturing companies reduce their reject pile, essentially improving both efficiency and delivery times.

 Various methods are selected in fabric inspection, including inspection on a flat table or a fabric inspection machine.
 In-house or third-party inspectors can do the job.

 Visual Inspection and grading

 Most mills use their customized inspection standards, but commonly used is the point system.
 It is a widely accepted system of fabric inspection as it is based on penalty points.
-For example standard test methods for visually inspecting and grading fabrics (ASTM D5430) and four point system.
+For example standard test methods for visually inspecting and grading fabrics (ASTM D5430) and four-point system.
 Today, the 4-point system is the most commonly used fabric inspection system which as implied by the name, works with a 1 to 4 deduction system in which the highest defect rating is 4 points.
+In the 4-point system, fabric quality is assessed based on unit points per 100 square yards.
+Typically, a fabric roll is deemed satisfactory if it contains 40 points per 100 yards.